Project Information

 International Researcher-in-Residence (Sept.
 1, 2024 - May 1 2025): Matt Hawthorn, University of Derby, UK.

 Guest Researcher-in-Residence (August - September 2023): Sarah Shelton recently graduated from Colgate University with a double major in Educational Studies and Psychology.
-She was awarded a Watson Fellowship which is a grant to pursue a project of the fellow's choice.
-Accordingly, she is pursuing disability justice and disability art-related activities in Toronto.
+She was awarded a Watson Fellowship, a grant to pursue a project of the fellow's choice.
+Accordingly, she was pursuing disability justice and disability art-related activities in Toronto.

 113 Galleries Descriptions: